 The inclusion of a broader range of ALS participants within clinical trials will also help to address heterogeneity in disease manifestations and potential heterogeneity in treatment effects.
 This approach may lead to insights into the causes of this heterogeneity and links to the value of natural history studies to identify such heterogeneity.
-As was hypothesized in other neurodegenerative diseases, treatments given early in the disease course may provide better outcomes.
-The inclusion of early symptomatic or pre-symptomatic populations within clinical trials will allow for this hypothesis to be tested.
+As was hypothesized in other neurodegenerative diseases, treatments given early in the disease course or pre-symptomatically may provide better outcomes.
+Understanding how to best include early symptomatic or presymptomatic populations within clinical trials will allow for this hypothesis to be tested.
+FDA approved medications for symptomatic ALS should be considered for testing in pre-symptomatic population.
+In addition, specifically including those who are later in their disease course offers opportunities to identify classes of therapies that might not otherwise be recognized.